duckduckgo/iOS/README.md

 ## Building

-### Submodules
-We use submodules, so you will need to bring them into the project in order to build and run it:

-Run `git submodule update --init --recursive`

 ### Developer details
 If you're not part of the DuckDuckGo team, you should provide your Apple developer account id, app id, and group id prefix in an `ExternalDeveloper.xcconfig` file.
 To do that: